VBench-2.0: Advancing Video Generation Benchmark Suite for Intrinsic Faithfulness: Experiments

 \subsection{Human Alignment of VBench-2.0}

 To ensure that VBench-2.0's evaluation aligns closely with human judgment across all evaluation dimensions, we conducted human preference labeling on a large set of generated videos, following the approach of VBench~\cite{huang2024vbench, huang2024vbench++}.
-The annotation procedure and guidelines are similar to those used in VBench and are described in detail in the Supplementary File (along with human annotator workload and details).
-Multiple rounds of quality assurance were conducted to ensure annotation accuracy.

-Following VBench, we computed the correlation between our evaluation results and human annotations.
-Figure~\ref{fig:win_ratio_dot} presents the correlation plot, illustrating the alignment between human judgment and VBench-2.0 evaluations in terms of model-level win ratios across video generation models in each dimension.
-Further details on the correlation computation are provided in the Supplementary, along with a table detailing numerical win ratios from both VBench-2.0 and human annotations for each model across all dimensions.
+Specifically, we computed the correlation between our evaluation results and human annotations.
+Figure~\ref{fig:win_ratio_dot} and Table~\ref{tab:win_ratio} presents the correlation plot and numerical win ratios respectively, illustrating the alignment between human judgment and VBench-2.0 evaluations in terms of model-level win ratios across video generation models in each dimension.